 The program combines technical and work-based training.
 It generally takes four years to complete.

 The technical training is made up of four levels.
 Each level is 10 weeks (300 hours) for a total of 1200 technical training hours.
+The first three levels are Common Core Electrician.
+After the third level, students choose either Construction Electrician or Industrial Electrician for the fourth level training.
 This block of training is normally delivered through an ITA approved training institution.
-Sometimes it may also be met through approved training models (distance education, part-time) and/or a level challenge exam.
+Sometimes it may also be met through approved training models (distance education, online, part-time) and/or a level challenge exam.